funnut/Lisq/README.md

 ## Instalation

-You can copy *lisq.py* in your $PATH and rename it or
+You can copy *lisq.py* somewhere in your $PATH or install pip package:

 ```bash
 pip install lisq